themonk14/proxmox-on-laptop/tools/README.md

 # Proxmox Automated Deployment Tools

-This folder contains a Bash script to automate the setup of Proxmox LXC containers and VMs for security, monitoring, and forensic services.
+This folder contains a Bash script to automate the setup of Proxmox LXC containers and VMs for security, monitoring, and Digital Forensics etc.

 ---
 # Features